-The electrode can be prevented from sensing in undesired directions with the assistance of metal shielding connected to circuit ground (Figure 1-5).
+The electrode can be prevented from sensing in undesired directions with the assistance of metal shielding connected to circuit ground (Figure 1-4).
 For example, on flat surfaces, the field can spread laterally and create a larger touch area than desired.
 To stop field spreading, it is only necessary to surround the touch electrode on all sides with a ring of metal connected to circuit ground; the ring can be on the same or opposite side from the electrode.
 The ring will kill field spreading from that point outwards.

 If one side of the panel to which the electrode is fixed has moving traffic near it, these objects can cause inadvertent detections.
 This is called 'walk-by' and is caused by the fact that the fields radiate from either surface of the electrode equally well.
-Again, shielding in the form of a metal sheet or foil connected to circuit ground will prevent walk-by; putting a small air gap between the grounded shield and the electrode will keep the value of Cx lower and is encouraged.
-In the case of the QT113, sensitivity can be high enough (depending on Cx and Cs) that 'walk-by' signals are a concern; if this is a problem, then some form of rear shielding may be required.
+Shielding in the form of a metal sheet or foil connected to circuit ground will prevent walk-by; putting a small air gap between the grounded shield and the electrode will keep the value of Cx lower to reduce loading and keep gain high.